lab1092/blender-manual_ja/manual/materials/properties/ramps.rst

 ^^^^^^^

 Add
    Add a new mark to the center of the colorband with the default color (neutral gray).
-New marks can also be added by :kbd:`ctrl-lmb` clicking in the colorband itself, which will add the mark at the position of the click with the same color that already exists underneath the mouse pointer.
+New marks can also be added by :kbd:`Ctrl-LMB` clicking in the colorband itself, which will add the mark at the position of the click with the same color that already exists underneath the mouse pointer.
 Delete
    Remove the currently selected mark from the colorband.
 F